 ATTENTION

 Attendance at events hosted by the Rocketry Organization of California (ROC) is AT YOUR OWN RISK.
 Insurance to cover your rocketry activities is available as a benefit of membership in either the National Association of Rocketry or the Tripoli Rocketry Association.
-Please note that membership in ROC does NOT include insurance, or any assumption of liability on the part of ROC.
-ROC membership allows you to fly at all of our launches without paying the daily launch fees, and a few other membership benefits.
+Please note that membership in ROC does NOT include insurance or any assumption of liability on the part of ROC.
+ROC membership allows you to fly at all of our launches without paying the daily launch fees, along with a few other membership benefits.
 All attendees at ROC events must check in at REGISTRATION at the launch and sign the ROC Agreement and Liability Release Form to indicate understanding and acceptance of the risk and liability.
 Spectators and flyers will be given a wristband to indicate that they have registered.

 ROC Participation and Spectatorship